ckeditor/ckeditor5/docs/framework/guides/deep-dive/localization.md

 All CKEditor 5 WYSIWYG editor features support message localization.
 It means that the user interface of any feature can be translated into various languages and regions depending on the user's preferences.

-CKEditor 5 translation system is opened to third-party plugins.
-Any custom features that you might introduce can be localized.
-We also provided a way for adding missing or overwriting existing translations and we support translating plural forms.
+CKEditor 5 translation system is open to third-party plugins.
+Any custom features that you introduce can be localized.
+The system also provides a way to add missing or overwrite existing translations and supports translating plural forms.

 <info-box warning>
 	Make sure to use up-to-date CKEditor 5 development tool packages.
-Older versions of the tools do not provide support for features described in this guide.
+Versions of the tools older than v19.0.1 do not provide support for features described in this guide.
 </info-box>

 ### Open API